 ['|','|', ('company_id.child_ids','child_of', [user.company_id.id]), ('company_id','child_of', [user.company_id.id]), ('company_id','=',False) ]

-This adds access to records in the parent company.
+This allows access to records in the parent company.

 This rule applies to Contacts (res.partner), so customers and suppliers in the parent company will be available in the “child” company.
 If this is not what you want, you can amend this Record Rule.